clintconklin/dev-futils/README.md

 ## Running

-Navigate to the cloned directory, and type `gulp ce-utils [args]`
+Navigate to the cloned directory, and type `gulp dev-futils [args]`

-Alternately, add an alias to your .bash_profile like so (the example below assumes you've cloned the ce-utils folder into your user directory):
+Alternately, add an alias to your .bash_profile like so (the example below assumes you've cloned the dev-futils folder into your user directory):

-`alias ce-utils='cd ~/ce-utils/;gulp ce-utils'`
+`alias dev-futils='cd ~/dev-futils/;gulp dev-futils'`

-Which will enable you to simply type `ce-utils [args]` without navigating to the cloned directory.
+Which will enable you to simply type `dev-futils [args]` without navigating to the cloned directory.

 ### Arguments